 Christmas lights today, (source: mrchristian) and 1929, (source: winterbos)

 Until 1929, downtown Christmas decorations were very much a building-to-building affair.
-Individual owners and businesses chose whether or not to decorate their display windows or exteriors.
-The city's efforts consisted of decorations at city hall and sometimes a tree at Portage and Main.
+Individual owners and businesses chose whether or not to decorate their display windows or exteriors for the season.
+The city's efforts consisted of decorations at the city hall square and sometimes a tree at Portage and Main.

-In October 1929 the Beautify Winnipeg committee of the Board of Trade approached downtown business owners to see if there was interest in a much bigger plan to “inculcate a spirit of cheer and good-will throughout the city.”
+The Beautify Winnipeg committee of the Winnipeg Board of Trade, forerunner to the Winnipeg Chamber of Commerce, approached downtown business owners in October 1929 to see if there was interest in a much bigger plan to “inculcate a spirit of cheer and good-will throughout the city.”

 Wilbur and Garnet Law